 Despite all the challenges of this season, God is capable of using our giving to transform hearts (including our own) in a way that the world has never seen.
 We pray that this year-end is generosity’s finest hour.
 And we hope that everyone who is called to give will too.

 - Reflect on your giving journey: Consider how your life experiences have impacted your journey of generosity.
 Has God used different circumstances to prepare you for your life’s mission?
 How does what you’ve been through affect the way you give?
 Do you see a connection between your experiences and the causes you care about?
-Is there a Scripture that has impacted your perspective of generosity?
+Has a Scripture impacted your perspective of generosity?
 What are some of your most significant moments in giving, both good and bad?

 - Do your research: Using your discoveries from exercise 1 and 2, make a list of your most defining experiences in life and in giving, and use them to create a timeline with dates, names, amounts, and any other specifics you can add.
 You may need to do some research to get your facts straight.